chinapedia/wikipedia.abstract.en/Page/Copernican_principle.md

-Kepler-Bruno.jpg's 1617–1621 _Epitome Astronomiae Copernicanae_, showing the Earth as belonging to just one of any number of similar stars.]]
+'s 1617–1621 _Epitome Astronomiae Copernicanae_, showing the Earth as belonging to just one of any number of similar stars.]]
 In physical cosmology, the COPERNICAN PRINCIPLE states that humans, on the Earth or in the Solar System, are not privileged observers of the universe.[1]

 Named for Copernican heliocentrism, it is a working assumption that arises from a modified cosmological extension of Copernicus's argument of a moving Earth.[2]
 In some sense, it is equivalent to the mediocrity principle.